shekshaa/MLP/README.md

   1. Regularization techniques
   2. Activation functions
-  3. Number of layer and units
+  3. Number of layers and units
-  4. Initialization
+  4. Weights initialization

 affect the result of learning process.
 In addition, at the end of each section of the notebook, some visualizations on model parameters are requested with proper explanation.